 On top of all of these above costs- permitting, attorney/s, designer/s, admin, consultants, and structural equipment- the one other hugely significant cost is construction labor and materials, which could come in at a cost at of about $150 per square foot.

 A word to the wise: Do not make your equipment choices based on sales pitches from the companies providing the equipment.
 All sales pitches sound good and do not warn you about the problems you will encounter with their products.
 It might seem self interested when I say this, but one of the main reasons you need an experienced cannabis cultivation consultant is to help you navigate through the sales pitches and equipment and supply choices, so you won’t unwittingly choose a flawed system.
 Experienced commercial cultivators have already tried most of the methods and well known equipment on the market and can keep you from reinventing the wheel.

-All of the above boils down to a project cost around $400 per square ft.
+All of the above boils down to a project cost around $350-450 per square ft. (depending on cost of labor in your area and LED vs/ HPS lighting and racking systems).
 Yes, it’s very expensive, but I have found that It’s better to make the project smaller and do it right than to skimp on any of the critical functions or legal requirements.